kbroman/Talk_DataCleaning/transcript.md

     Here, one sample had 22 for "number of generations" in one file but 21 in a different file.

 16. Next, check any calculations.
-For example, these plots show a comparison between HOMA_IR in a datafile and the calculated ratio of glucose to insulin.
-This is useful both to verify that the calculated values are correct and that your understanding of the calculation is correct.
+For example, HOMA_IR is the ratio of serum glucose to insulin.
+On the left I plot the values from a data file on the x-axis and my recalculated values on the y-axis.
+    This is useful both to check for errors and to check our understanding of the calculation.

-    On the left, in the scatterplot of the re-calculated values versus the provided values, I've separated out missing values.
-There are some missing values that look like they don't need to be missing.
+    The results look the same, but note that I've separated out missing values, and there are some values that are missing but maybe shouldn't be.

-    When you're looking for differences, it's often best to calculate the differences and plot them.
-That's what's shown on the right.
+    When you're looking for differences, it's often best to plot the differences directly.
-    The differences look like rounding errors, but note that there's a group of values that look to have been rounded more coarsely.
+    They look like just rounding errors, but note that there's a group of values that have been rounded more coarsely.
 (This often looks like a copy-paste action.)
 Also, there's a group of values that are all missing, which are maybe the ones where the derived value was missing but shouldn't